Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Defining Error and Incoherence

 Moreover, we introduce a \emph{probabilistic interpretation of correctness} with respect to (w.r.t.) a distribution of inputs.
 Rather than asking whether the generated function is correct for \emph{all} inputs, which is undecidable due to Rice's theorem, we ask whether it is correct for a \emph{typical input}, drawn from a distribution that represents expected usage.
-We use this probabilistic interpretation of correctness to introduce a pointwise notion of the error such that \emph{a non-zero pointwise error implies a non-zero functional error} (as defined in Equation~(\ref{eqn:one})).
+We use this probabilistic interpretation of correctness to introduce a pointwise notion of the error such that \emph{a non-zero pointwise error implies a non-zero functional error} (cf. Eq.~(\ref{eqn:one})).

-We model an input generation system $\gen$ as a function that maps each task $d\in \Descr$ to an intuitively realistic probability distribution over the corresponding input set $\Input_d$.
+We model an input generation system $\gen$ as a function that maps each task $d\in \Descr$ to an (unknown) probability distribution over the corresponding input set $\Input_d$.
+This distribution might represent how the program is executed under a typical workload.
 Formally, for all $d\in \Descr$ :

 where $p_{x}^d$ intuitively models how likely is a function for $d$ to be called on input $x\in \Input_d$.

 We define the \textbf{pointwise error} of $\coder$ w.r.t. $\gen$ for any task $d\in \Descr$ as